 You may need to limit activity that requires more work from your heart.
 Talk to your provider.

-You may also need surgery to repair the aorta if it is widened.
+You may also need surgery to repair the aorta if it is enlarged.

 Surgery can cure aortic insufficiency and relieve symptoms, unless you develop heart failure or other complications.
 People with angina or congestive heart failure due to aortic regurgitation do poorly without treatment.

 Complications may include: